 Increases Energy Production

 Based on the research surrounding the mitochondria and its ability to produce more energy, which is also known as adenosine triphosphate (ATP) – it can improve performance significantly.
 This makes supplementation with L-carnosine a viable option for any aspiring athlete.
 (VI)

-Also, additional Carnosine within the body can have a positive effect on estrogen production for improved bone growth and repair.
+Also, additional carnosine within the body can have a positive effect on estrogen production for improved bone growth and repair.

-When low levels of vimentin (a protein associated with bone mass) are found in the body, it’s often linked with lowered bone mass.
+Furthermore, when low levels of vimentin (a protein associated with bone mass) are found in the body, it’s often linked with lowered bone mass.
 By supplementing with carnosine, levels of vimentin can be improved, thus enhancing bone structure and strength.
 (X)

 Enhanced Blood Flow

 Studies have found that when carnosine was present, it prevented liver damage when blood restriction was an issue – allowing the body to shuttle more oxygen where it was needed.
 This highlights carnosine as a viable aid where improved blood flow is concerned.
 (XI)

 Removes Unwanted Metals

 If you’re someone who likes to train hard, then, chances are your immune system could be under attack.
-A body that’s put under stress often, such as when training multiple times a week at a higher level, causes the immune system to lower, making you susceptible to the common cold or even the flu.
+A body that’s put under stress often, such as training multiple times a week at a high level, lowers your immune system – making you susceptible to the common cold or even the flu.

 While adenosine-triphosphate ATP is great for energy production, in some areas, such as cancer cells, they are unwanted.
 They can actually stimulate the growth of cancer cells.
 Carnosine can lower ATP levels in cancer cells.
 In essences, they deprive them of the energy they need to develop further.
 (XXI)

 Reduces Oxidative Stress

 When training volume increases, so will oxidative stress.
 Oxidative stress can prevent the body from healing itself after intense exercise.
-It’s been shown that oxidative stress can inhibit the repair of damaged muscles and brain cells, making the management of oxidative stress build up a must for any sports competitive, or health-concerned person.
+It’s been shown that oxidative stress can inhibit the repair of damaged muscles and brain cells, making the management of oxidative stress ‘build up’ a must for any sports or health-concerned person.

-If you do take too much Carnosine, you may feel tingling on your skin, this is known as paresthesia, but don’t worry, it’s harmless and it will wear off after a short space of time.
+If you do take too much carnosine, you may feel tingling on your skin.
+This is known as paresthesia, but don’t worry, it’s harmless and it will wear off after a short space of time.
 (XXV) This side effect can be reduced by lowering your dosages, spreading them out throughout the day; such as (0.8–1 g) several times a day.

 Carnosine can also create the build-up of lipofuscin.
-Lipofuscin, an age-related pigment that shows up as brown spots on the brain.
+Lipofuscin is an age-related pigment that shows up as brown spots on the brain.
 When lipofuscin builds up over time, it has the ability to interfere with cellular and organ functions.

 For a strong detoxifier that repairs the body on a cellular level, while increasing energy levels through the production of more ATP, carnosine could be your answer.